goblinchess/GoblinChessChromiaBackend/README.md

 ### For Rell Learners
 This codebase serves as a tutorial for:
-- Complex entity relationships in Rell
+- Real-world entity relationships in Rell
-- State management in blockchain applications
+- State management in blockchain applications (nothing can be kept in memory between two requests)
-- Game logic implementation
+- Turn-based game logic
-- Event-driven architecture
+- Query optimization / how to reduce load on the database/blockchain
-- Query optimization and how to reduce load on the database/blockchain.
+- How to keep future random numbers secret

 There are plenty of comments around the code, it is meant to be one big tutorial.